 - Lead: Professor Joanna Wardlaw

-- Professorship: Dissecting macroglial-neuronal crosstalk in C9ORF72 Frontotemporal dementia/ amyotrophic laterals sclerosis
+- Professorship: Dissecting macroglial-neuronal crosstalk in C9ORF72 Frontotemporal dementia/ amyotrophic lateral sclerosis

 - Lead: Professor Siddharthan Chandran